gvwilson/sensibleadventures/misc/bear-02.md

 "No!
 Keep talking, I'll try to get to you!"

 "But Your Highness, I can see you!"
-Prince Lormay had to strain to hear the sergeant's voice.
+Prince Thokmay had to strain to hear the sergeant's voice.
 The falling snow was muffling everything.
 With a shock, the prince realized that the hatchet had fallen out of his fingers.
 They had already become numb from the cold.